Intussusception

 • Tenderness or guarding may suggest perforation and peritonitis

-• Inspection of the nappy and perianal region should be done.
+• Inspect the nappy and perianal region.
 A rectal examination is rarely indicated

 Management

-• Analgesia and resuscitation should precede investigation (see flowchart below)
+• Resuscitation and analgesia should precede investigation.
+See flowchart below

 • Secure IV access for all children suspected to have intussusception before diagnostic imaging

-• Treat hypovolaemic shock with IV boluses of 20 mL/kg normal saline
+• Treat hypovolaemic shock with IV boluses of 0.9% saline

-• Give adequate analgesia (usually intranasal fentanyl or IV morphine).
-See Acute pain management
+• Ensure adequate analgesia, usually intranasal fentanyl or IV morphine, see Acute pain management

-• Pass nasogastric tube if bowel obstruction or perforation on AXR, or if planning transfer by air
+• Keep nil orally.
+Pass nasogastric tube if bowel obstruction or perforation on AXR, or if planning transfer by air

 Investigations